alessandrobelli/ghostelli/README.md

 ## Ghostelli

 The Ghostelli project is a higly customizable theme for the Ghost framework.
-The theme's design and is designed to be easily customizable, starting with the homepage's layout:
+The theme's design was crafted to be easily customizable, starting with the homepage's layout:

-Following, on the left you can see the `Full Width` layout, on the right the `With Video(s)` layout:
+On the left you can see the `Full Width` layout, on the right the `With Video(s)` layout:

 ![2 layout ghostelli](https://user-images.githubusercontent.com/3796324/177175374-7e86832c-f2db-4626-a06e-049cfe359a8b.png)